Aldéa Landry

-Marie-Marthe Aldéa Landry, PC CM KC (born December 27, 1945) is a lawyer and business woman who has been a civil servant, legal practitioner in the private sector, a Cabinet Minister and Deputy Premier of New Brunswick.
+Marie-Marthe Aldéa Landry, PC CM KC (born December 27, 1945) is a lawyer and business woman in the Canadian province of New Brunswick who has been a civil servant, legal practitioner in the private sector, and a politician and cabinet minister.
+She was the first Acadian woman named as a cabinet minister in New Brunswick, where she served as deputy premier from 1987 to 1991.